vivek-37/iitm-tds-project1/README.md

 - B8.
 Transcribe audio from an MP3 file
 - B9.
 Convert Markdown to HTML
 - B10.
-Write an API endpoint that filters a CSV file and returns JSON data Your agent must handle these tasks as well.
+Write an API endpoint that filters a CSV file and returns JSON data

+Your agent must handle these tasks as well.
 The business team has not promised to limit themselves to these tasks.
 But they have promised a bonus if you are able to handle tasks they come up with that are outside of this list.

+#### Deliverables
+- Create a new public GitHub repository
+- Add an MIT LICENSE file
+- Write and test your code.
+Call POST /run?task=... with a few tasks and check if GET /read?path=... creates the correct files.
+- Commit and push your code
+- Create a Dockerfile that builds your application
+- Publish your Docker image publicly to Docker Hub
+- Ensure that running your image via `podman run --rm -e AIPROXY_TOKEN=$AIPROXY_TOKEN -p 8000:8000 $IMAGE_NAME` automatically serves the API at `http://localhost:8000/run?task=...` and `http://localhost:8000/read?path=...`
+Submit in this Google Form the URL of your GitHub repository (https://github.com/user-name/repo-name) and your Docker image name (user-name/repo-name)

+## Actual Progress
+When the deadline ran out, my code worked currectly for a1-a7, a8 needed fixing, a9 and a10 were untested.
+Phase B were not attempted.